 Personal data is information which relates to a living individual, such as your name, address, telephone number and email.
 This data could be used not only to identify you but can include details about your transactions or services you have used.

-- You can ask whether your personal data is being processed, where it’s being processed and for what purpose.
-This right to access also gives you the right to request a copy of the personal data a company holds on you at no cost to you within one month of asking.
+You can ask whether your personal data is being processed, where it’s being processed and for what purpose.
+This right to access

-- You have the right to rectify e. to ask for your details to be changed.
+You have the right to rectify, for example, to ask for your details to be changed.
 Your data should be corrected within one month (two months if complex).

 To read more about the GDPR, please visit the Information Commissioner’s Office website